mkarajohn/YGO-Rules-Reference-for-GOAT-Players-Who-Can-t-Read-Good-and-Who-Wanna-Learn-to-Do-Other-Stuff-Good/contents/Missing Timing.md

 # Missing Timing

 Certain card effects (that includes both Monster and Spell/Trap card effects) can "miss timing".
+To put it simply

-To put it simply if a card effect's activation condition says "_When ..._" this automatically means that in order for the activation condition to be satisfied and activate the card/effect the condition described **must** be the last thing that happens in the Chain.
+* If a card effect's activation condition says "_When ..._" this automatically means that in order for the activation condition to be satisfied and activate the card/effect the condition described **must** be the last thing that happens in the Chain.

-If a card effect's activation condition says  "_If ..._" this means that no matter if the activation condition was or wasn't the last thing to happen in the chain, the effect can still be activated in a new chain once the current chain resolves.
+* If a card effect's activation condition says  "_If ..._" this means that no matter if the activation condition was or wasn't the last thing to happen in the chain, the effect can still be activated in a new chain once the current chain resolves.